Kafr Batna: History

 Kafr Batna's name suggests it was previously an Aramaean village during the Iron Age.

 During a Qaysi revolt against the Abbasid governor of Syria, Qaysi rebels led by Muhammad ibn Bayhas camped out in the town in 842 CE before proceeding to Damascus.
 There, they attracted the support of other villages in the Ghouta region which aided them in their failed insurrection.
 Yaqut al-Hamawi visited the town in 1226, during Ayyubid rule, and described it as "a village in the Ghautah of Damascus, in the Iklim (District) of Da'iyyah."
 He also noted that some members of the Umayyad tribe, which ruled Syria until the mid-8th-century, still lived in Kafr Batna.

 The Ottoman Empire annexed Syria including Kafr Batna in the early 16th-century and continued to rule until 1918.
+By 1535, the settlement was home to 77 households and 6 bachelors.
 In the mid-18th-century, a prominent businessman and scholar from Hamah, Abd al-Qadir al-Kaylani, endowed large swathes of farmland property in Kafr Batna in a waqf (religious endowment) to be supervised by his wife al-Sharifa Rahmana.
 During the Ottoman period, a Sheikh Muhammad ibn Isa al-Qari' endowed a share of his vineyards in the town which was supervised by members of his family.

 Syrian uprising

-Some of Kafr Batna's inhabitants have participated on the side of the opposition during the 2011-2012 Syrian uprising against the government in Syria.
+Some of Kafr Batna's inhabitants have participated on the side of the opposition during the Syrian uprising against the government in Syria.
 On 29 January 2012, Syrian Army tanks entered the suburb to force out rebels from the opposition Free Syrian Army (FSA) who were positioned there.
 Although it has not been verified, opposition activists reported that five FSA soldiers and 14 civilians, including at least one minor, were killed during the raid.